-Publishers balked at an English translation of Judgment in Moscow, based on Communist Party archives that Bukovsky stolen from Moscow in 1992.
+Two decades ago, publishers balked at an English translation of Judgment in Moscow, based on Communist Party archives that Bukovsky stole from Moscow in 1992.
 Party records documented decades of secret deals and projects to influence or encourage political dissent in the United States and UK, by manipulating media and backing phony grassroots movements.

 The book, a success in nine other languages, has finally been translated into an English version approved by the author, with additional present-day commentary by leading journalists on Russia/West relations, and links to the original Communist Party documents.

 "Bukovsky is sweeping and unsparing in his condemnation of Western cupidity and culpability." – Edward Lucas